TOP

 Finding ideal wines for foods is as easy as putting together ingredients in a dish

-Picking a perfect wine for a dish, or preparing a perfect dish for a pre-chosen wine, is a lot less mysterious than you may think.
-In fact, it's easy as pie.
+Picking the perfect wine for a dish, or preparing a perfect dish for a pre-chosen wine, is a lot less mysterious than you may think.
+In fact, it's as easy as pie.

-Make that, easy as ice cream sundae.
-Everyone knows, for instance, that vanilla ice cream and hot chocolate syrup go great together because both the ice cream and syrup are sweet yet vanilla and chocolate are contrasting flavors that compliment each other.
-There can also a complimenting contrast of temperature (when hot fudge goes on cold ice cream).
-For textural contrast, you might add walnuts (soft/crunchy/sweet/nutty) and whipped cream (creamy/airy); and for even more and different flavors, bananas and a cherry.
+Make that, easy as an ice cream sundae.
+Everyone knows, for instance, that vanilla ice cream and hot chocolate syrup go great together because both the ice cream and syrup are sweet yet vanilla and chocolate are contrasting flavors that complement each other.
+There can also be a complementary contrast of temperature (when hot fudge goes on cold ice cream).
+For textural contrast, you might add walnuts (soft/crunchy/sweet/nutty) and whipped cream (creamy/airy); and for even more different flavors, bananas and a cherry.

 There is nothing more perfect than a maraschino on top of the whipped cream on an ice cream sundae because it adds a burst of contrasting flavor with a sweetness that compliments all the other components in the dessert.

-We know certain wines and foods go good together in the same way that ketchup tastes great on hamburgers, mustard on hot dogs, hot fudge on vanilla ice cream, popcorn with salt and butter.
-What you may not really be conscious of is the why.
+We know certain wines and foods go well together in the same way that ketchup tastes great on hamburgers, mustard on hot dogs, hot fudge on vanilla ice cream, and popcorn with salt and butter.
+What you may not be conscious of is the why.
 Why does lemon taste great on fish, or ketchup on hamburgers?

 No one has to think about why ketchup tastes great on a hamburger: Because it adds a savory, zesty taste, the same way that a zesty, acid-driven Lodi-grown Zinfandel adds even more of a savory taste to a hamburger.